Sunderland Prize for Neuroscience

 - Study Area

-The Department of Anatomy and Neuroscience administers three Majors and has made available a prize to the top student in each.
+The Department of Anatomy and Physiology administers three Majors and has made available a prize to the top student in each.
 In each case, the prize is awarded to the student with the highest aggregate mark across the four subjects that comprise the Major.

 Neuroscience Major - Sunderland Prize